wh201906/PM3-Modding/PM3_Flash/README.md

 # PM3 Flash

-Add the external SPI flash to the Proxmark3 Easy, to unlock all of the sandalone modes.
+Add the external SPI flash to the Proxmark3 Easy, to unlock all of the standalone modes.

 # Tips:
 1. Some of the new Proxmark3 Easy has already intergrated an external SPI flash.
 If you know how to flash the firmware to the Proxmark3 Easy, you can try to flash a SPI flash enabled firmware to test if the external flash exists.